5.2 Steps in the Audit Process

 5.2.1 Assignment of auditors for conduct of the audit

-Normally, no fewer than three auditors, selected by the Executive Director of the Quality Council, conduct an institutional audit.
+Normally, no fewer than three auditors, selected by the Senior Director Academic of the Quality Council, conduct an institutional audit.
 These auditors will be at arm’s length from the institution undergoing the audit.
-The Executive Director and a member of the Secretariat normally accompany the auditors on their site visit.
+The Senior Director Academic and a member of the Secretariat normally accompany the auditors on their site visit.

 5.2.2 Selection of the sample of programs for audit